CouchDB as the State Database¶

 For example, to support the above marble query, a sample index on the

 fields is provided:

 Any index in the chaincode’s

-install the chaincode first and then instantiate the chaincode on the channel,
+install the chaincode first and then commit the chaincode definition to the

-the index will be deployed at chaincode instantiation time.
-If the
+channel, the index will be deployed at commit time.
+If the chaincode has already

-chaincode on a peer, the index will be deployed at chaincode installation
+a peer joined to the channel, the index will be deployed at chaincode

 Upon deployment, the index will automatically be utilized by chaincode queries.
 CouchDB can automatically

 determine which index to use based on the fields being used in a query.
 Alternatively, in the